robinmoisson/staticrypt/README.md

 In case the value stored in the browser becomes compromised an attacker can decrypt the page, but because it's stored salted and hashed this should still protect against password reuse attacks if you've used the password on other websites (of course, please use a long, unique password nonetheless).

+#### Can I remove the "Remember me" checkbox?

+If you don't want the checkbox to be included, you can set the `--remember false` flag to disable it.

 ## Contributing

 ### 🙏 Thank you!

 - [@AaronCoplan](https://github.com/AaronCoplan) for bringing the CLI to life
-- [@epicfaace](https://github.com/epicfaace) & [@thomasmarr](https://github.com/thomasmarr) for sparking the caching of the password in localStorage (allowing the "Remember me" checkbox)
+- [@epicfaace](https://github.com/epicfaace) & [@thomasmarr](https://github.com/thomasmarr) for sparking the caching of the password in localStorage, allowing the "Remember me" checkbox
 - [@hurrymaplelad](https://github.com/hurrymaplelad) for refactoring a lot of the code and making the project much more pleasant to work with
 - [@hurrymaplelad](https://github.com/hurrymaplelad) and [@tarpdalton](https://github.com/tarpdalton) for their work in bringing WebCrypto to StatiCrypt

 ### Opening PRs and issues

+I administer the project when I have time and motivation.
 You're free to open PRs if you're ok with having no response for a (possibly very) long time and me possibly ending up getting inspiration from your proposal but merging something different myself (I'll try to credit you though).
-Apologies in advance for the delay, and thank you!
+Apologies in advance for the delay, and thank you for making the project better!

-It's fine to open issues with suggestions and bug reports.
+Opening issues with suggestions and bug reports is welcome.

-If you find a serious security bug please open an issue, I'll try to fix it relatively quickly.
+If you find a serious security bug please open an issue or contact me following the instructions in [SECURITY.md](SECURITY.md) and I'll try to fix it relatively quickly.

 ### Security